Aftercare: Support & Resources

 Support Every Step of the Way

 After a loved one’s passing, there are many things to take care of, even after the funeral is over.
-We’ll help you with all of the details so you get what you need and have more time to spend with your family during this difficult time.
+We’ll help you with Aftercare Support Services for all of the funeral details so you get what you need and have more time to spend with your family during this difficult time.

 There is contact information at the bottom of the page for a few emotional-support resources and programs, as well as help with settling an estate.